k2view-academy/K2View-Academy/articles/25_environments/02_create_new_environment.md

 -  Only **non-final** Globals are displayed in the Globals environment's table.
 -  New global variables cannot be created per environment.
--  When an implementation has been updated - e.g., adding a new global variable in an LU - deploy the updated LU, close the Environment window and reopen it to see the changes in the Globals grid.
+-  When an implementation has been updated - e.g., adding a new global variable in an LU - deploy the updated LU, close the Environments window and reopen it to see the changes in the Globals grid.

 ### Step 4 - Deploying the Environments